syncfusion-content/blazor-docs/blazor/pdfviewer-2/annotation/text-markup-annotation.md

 ![Blazor PDFViewer with StrikeThrough Text](../../pdfviewer/images/blazor-pdfviewer-strike-through-text.png)

-In the pan mode, if the strikethrough mode is entered, the SfPdfViewer2 control will switch to text select mode to enable the text selection to strike through the text.
+In the pan mode, if the strikethrough mode is entered, the SfPdfViewer control will switch to text select mode to enable the text selection to strike through the text.

 ```cshtml